Dateline: Tivat, Montenegro

 How To Show Proof of Financial Solvency

 Whatever option you use to establish economic ties in Panama, you must also provide proof of economic solvency.
 This is done by opening a Panama bank account and depositing at least $5,000.
-If you have any dependents, you must deposit an additional $2,000 per dependent.

 To open an account in Panama, you must provide two bank reference letters, two personal reference letters, a financial report, proof of business or personal income, a copy of your passport, and a copy of your driver’s license or another form of identification.